hnarayanan/deep-learning/learning.md

 mathematics is essential for truly understanding machine learning algorithms.
 This is especially true for deep learning algorithms.
-The following courses offer excellent insights into these areas, and form a solid base for you to begin your journey.
+The following courses offer excellent insights into these areas, and form a solid base for you to begin your journey:

 - Calculus
 - [Linear Algebra][linear-algebra-course]
 - Probability and Information Theory
 - Numerical Methods

 If you're already familiar with the any of the following topics, feel free to skip the corresponding courses.
 Just note that these excellent